-- Our parent, DISH Network, has made substantial investments to acquire certain wireless spectrum licenses and other related assets and we may make cash distributions in connection with the development of DISH Network's wireless business. - Our parent, DISH Network, has made substantial non-controlling investments in the Northstar Entities and the SNR Entities related to AWS-3 wireless spectrum licenses and we have made and may make additional cash distributions to DISH Network so that DISH Network may fund the Northstar Entities and the SNR Entities. - We may pursue acquisitions and other strategic transactions to complement or expand our business that may not be successful, and we may lose up to the entire value of our investment in these acquisitions and transactions. - We have substantial debt outstanding and may incur additional debt. - We may need additional capital, which may not be available on acceptable terms or at all, to continue investing in our business and to finance acquisitions and other strategic transactions. - Our parent, DISH Network, is controlled by one principal stockholder who is also our Chairman.
+- Our parent, DISH Network, has made substantial investments to acquire certain wireless spectrum licenses and other related assets and we have and may continue to make funds available to DISH Network in the form of cash distributions or loans in connection with the development of DISH Network's wireless business. - Our parent, DISH Network, has made substantial non-controlling investments in the Northstar Entities and the SNR Entities related to AWS-3 wireless spectrum licenses and we have made and may make additional cash distributions or loans to DISH Network so that DISH Network may fund the Northstar Entities and the SNR Entities including their obligations to purchase Northstar Manager's and SNR Management's ownership interests. - We may pursue acquisitions and other strategic transactions to complement or expand our business that may not be successful, and we may lose up to the entire value of our investment in these acquisitions and transactions. - We have substantial debt outstanding and may incur additional debt. - Our Senior Secured Notes (defined herein) are subordinated to our existing unsecured notes and certain future unsecured notes with respect to certain realizations under the Intercompany Loan (defined herein) and any collateral pledged as security therefor. - We will need additional capital, which may not be available on favorable terms, to pay debt maturities, continue investing in our business, finance acquisitions and other strategic transactions, and potentially make additional cash distributions or loans to DISH Network. - Our parent, DISH Network, is controlled by one principal stockholder who is also our Chairman.